BorelEnzo/BorelEnzo.github.io/CTFs/cronosCTF_18/steven_seagull/index.md

 > ```sh
 >% steghide extract -sf steven/steven-seagull.jpg
 >Entrez la passphrase:
->�criture des donn�es extraites dans "nostash".
+>Ecriture des données extraites dans "nostash".
 > ```

 The passphrase was actually empty ...
 The rest of the challenge was then quite straightforward.